fnagel/beautyofcode/Documentation/UserManual/Index.rst

-If you're using the SyntaxHighlighter library, and decided to make usage of the includeAsDomReady setting set to "jquery", you must ensure to either install the extension t3jquery or include a jQuery core file by yourself?
-You either need to add the jQuery Core file manually or activate the addjQuery option.
+If you're using the SyntaxHighlighter library, and decided to make usage of the includeAsDomReady setting set to "jquery", you must ensure to either install the extension t3jquery and compile a suitable jQuery libary on your own or include a jQuery core file by yourself.
+You need to add the jQuery Core file manually.

 I get a Java-Script error in FE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^